Pietro Cogliati

-Pietro Cogliati (born 18 June 1992) is an Italian professional football player who plays as a forward for club Sangiuliano City.
+Pietro Cogliati (born 18 June 1992) is an Italian professional footballer who plays as a forward for club Varese.

 Career

 Campobasso

 On 4 October 2019, Cogliati joined Serie D club S.S.D.
 Città di Campobasso.
 He left the club at the end of the season, where his contract expired.
 However, he returned to the club and signed a new deal at the end of October 2019.